 Between $500 to $749, GE offers 48 dBA to 62 dBA noise level while Whirlpool boasts 47 dBA to 57 dBA.

 Between $750 to $1099 (which is the upper limit for Whirlpool) GE has 45 dBA to 64 dBA noise level.
 You might be concerned about 64 dBA, but this is an under-sink model dishwasher, not a built-in one.
-Whirlpool has 47 dBA to 64 dBA (again, this is a portable dishwasher).
+Whirlpool has 47 dBA to 64 dBA model as a portable dishwasher).

 2) Design & Visual Appeal

-One of the most impressive things about both GE and Whirlpool is the range of design options they offer.
+One of the most impressive things about both GE and Whirlpool dishwashers is the number of design options they offer.
 Both brands boast front-control machines with visible electronic controls and sleek and hidden-control style dishwashers.
 Both brands also offer dishwasher models with customizable panels that blend well with surrounding cabinetery.

 GE also boasts a rich range of color schemes, from standard black and white to stainless black, slate and black slate options.
 This means you have a great deal of flexibility in choosing the right finish for your kitchen design.